imaginando/imaginando.github.io/vs/vs2/material-editor.md

 You can also import shader materials using the **Import** button <img src="/vs2/images/import-material.png" alt="User Materials" style="padding: 0px; bottom-padding: 0px" /> located in the bottom left corner.

-VS's built-in material editor consists of a text editor, a live preview window and a set of knobs representing the standard and custom material parameters.
+VS's Material Editor consists of a text editor, a live preview window and a set of knobs representing the standard and custom material parameters.

 <div style="text-align: center;">
 <figure style="text-align: center;">